cameroncuster/caffe_assessment/README.md

 packages are not supported

 3. 1 week to integrate with my application
-- Caffe could be integrated successfully with any software application as the software is no longer supports many of it's platforms due to lack of maintenance
+- Caffe could not be integrated successfully with any software application as the software is no longer supports many of its platforms due to lack of maintenance
-- Found a blog post on the Caffe community page describing how the software can be built with external packages, but also could not get the external packages to work; interestingly the blog post details other community members having issues making and building the software on various platforms.
+- Found a blog post on the Caffe community page describing how the software can be built with external packages, but also could not get the external packages to work; interestingly the blog post details other community members having issues making and building the software on various platforms

 Community Channel